Flomp/vimu/content/docs/nodes/search_lyrics.md

+---
+title: Nodes - search_lyrics
+description: This node searches for lyrics in a score or part.
+The search encompasses all parts and stanzas of a score.
+---

 # search_lyrics

 This node searches for lyrics in a score or part.
 The search encompasses all parts and stanzas of a score.
 Notes whose lyrics are part of a match with the query will be colored in the color defined by the user.